 An advanced English course offered to 9th graders, for which a student qualifies on the basis of placement test scores and teacher recommendation.
-In addition to the material covered in English I, this course grammar, writing, research, reading and speaking.
+In addition to the material covered in English I, this course challenges the advanced student with additional reading, writing, and research at a more advanced level.
+Summer reading is required, and completion of summer assignments is a must in order to remain in the course.

+#120 ENGLISH 10 Credit: 1.00 Year Prerequisite: English 9 Grade: 10 Fee Charged

+Students conclude their preparation for the AIR tests and continue to expand their skills in vocabulary, grammar, writing, research, reading and speaking.
 Graduation requirement.

-#120 ENGLISH II Credit: 1.00 Year Prerequisite: English I Grade: 10 Fee Charged

-Students conclude their preparation for the AIR tests and continue to expand their skills in vocabulary,